peter88213/novelyst_progress/README.md

 The plugin needs the message catalog in binary format.
 This is easily achieved using the **msgfmt.py** converter script.
 You find it in your Python installation, in the **Tools/i18n** subdirectory.
 If not, you can download the code from [here](https://github.com/python/cpython/blob/main/Tools/i18n/msgfmt.py)

-Name the binary file **novelyst_progress.mo**.
+Name the binary file **noveltree_progress.mo**.

 ### Install your translation for testing

-Add a subdirectory tree to **novelyst/locale**, and place *novelyst_progress.mo* there, like this:
+Add a subdirectory tree to **noveltree/locale**, and place *noveltree_progress.mo* there, like this:

 ```
 <your home directory>
 └── .novxlib/
-    └── novelyst/
+    └── noveltree/
         └── locale/
             └─ <language code>/
                └─ LC_MESSAGES/
-                  └─ novelyst_progress.mo
+                  └─ noveltree_progress.mo
 ```

-Then start *novelyst* and see whether your translation works.
+Then start *noveltree* and see whether your translation works.

-**NOTE:** At startup, *novelyst* tries to load a message dictionary that fits to the system language.
+**NOTE:** At startup, *noveltree* tries to load a message dictionary that fits to the system language.
 If it doesn't find a matching language code in the *locale* directory, it uses English as default language.

-**HINT:** *novelyst_progress* comes with German translations.
+**HINT:** *noveltree_progress* comes with German translations.
 Look at the `de` directory tree, if you need an example.

 ### Contribute your translations

-If *novelyst* works fine with your translations, you can consider contributing it.
+If *noveltree* works fine with your translations, you can consider contributing it.

-An easy way may be to put a posting in the [novelyst forum](https://github.com/peter88213/noveltree/discussions), appending your  `<your language code>.po` file.
+An easy way may be to put a posting in the [noveltree forum](https://github.com/peter88213/noveltree/discussions), appending your  `<your language code>.po` file.